 Trans fats are man-made, produced using a process called hydrogenation.
 This technique allows certain oils to be stored in a solid form and avoid becoming rancid.
 These types of fat have typically been used in biscuits, cakes and fast foods.

 Trans fats in particular are thought to be detrimental to our health.
 They have been found to increase levels of LDL cholesterol while also lowering the amount of HDL cholesterol.
-According to a study carried out by Harvard University, for every two percent of trans fats consumed by a person on a regular daily basis, this person will increase their risk of heart disease by 23 percent.
+According to a study carried out by Harvard University, for every two percent of calories from trans fats consumed by a person on a regular daily basis, this person will increase their risk of heart disease by 23 percent.

 These alarming findings prompted the UK food industry to take action.
 Numerous food manufacturers lowered the amount of trans fats being used or completely removed them from their products.

 How to reduce your intake of saturated fat